 Robot Redux

 Make room for humanoid robots—they could soon be a staple in all homes.
 With a focus on safety, 1X, a robotics company backed by OpenAI, released a video teasing its new humanoid, Neo.
 Safety is the cornerstone that allows us to confidently introduce Neo Beta into homes, where it will gather essential feedback and demonstrate its capabilities in real-world settings.
-Humanoid helpers were en masse at the Consumer Electronics Show (CES) 2025, showing off their advanced capabilities, with brands such as Nvidia providing physical AI systems to power humanoid robots.
-Its “next-generation ultra-realistic humanoid robot” first stepped out at CES.
-Investment is pouring into humanoid robots as their potential is recognized for.
+Humanoid helpers were en masse at the Consumer Electronics Show (CES) 2025, showing off their advanced capabilities.
 In the future, every house will have a robot.

 The Connected Hearth

 The home is becoming ever more intuitive, connected, and helpful to people of all ages.
-A household that could organize itself is a dream that might be nearing reality.
+A household that could organise itself is a dream that might be nearing reality.
 Panasonic Well announced Umi at the Consumer Electronics Show 2025—a digital assistant that the company calls a “family wellness platform and coach.”
-Umi aims to build stronger families by creating healthy habits, bettering communication, and simplifying organization.
-Umi will be available in the United States in 2025.
-Ohai.ai’s AI virtual assistant, O, debuted in 2024, aiming to “revolutionize home and personal organization, alleviating the mental load of Chief Household Officers.”
-UniWhale showcased at the Consumer Electronics Show 2025, dubs itself “the world-first Smart home tech is being designed for every generation, affording people greater independence and free time.
+Umi aims to build stronger families by creating healthy habits, bettering communication, simplifying organization, and alleviating the mental load of Chief Household Officers.
+It will give people greater independence and free time.

 We are prioritising sleep, wanting to spend more time in nature, make time for mindfulness, as well as friends while reducing our screen time.
 The very boundaries of what it means to be human are shifting.
 Photo: Cultiver.com